School Nutrition Programs Compliance Handbook

 Other Requirements

-• The standards do not apply during non-school hours, on weekends and at off campus fundraising events.
-School day begins 12:00 am until 30 minutes after the last bell.
-If such programs are operated in the school during the school day, or if afterschool snacks or meals are provided within the 30 minute window after the end of the instructional day, any other food available for sale to students at that time must comply with the Smart Snacks requirements.
+Federal regulation [7 CFR Part 210.11 (b) (4)] established the following guidelines and standards for fundraisers: · The sale of food items that meet nutrition requirements at fundraisers are not limited in any way under the standards. · The standards do not apply during non-school hours, on weekends and at off campus fundraising events.
+School day as defined by federal regulation [7 CFR Part 210.11 (a) (5)] begins 12:00 am until 30 minutes after the last bell.
+If such programs are operated in the school during the school day, or if afterschool snacks or meals are provided within the 30-minute window after the end of the instructional day on campus, any other food available for sale to students at that time must comply with the Smart Snacks requirements. · The standards provide a special exemption for infrequent fundraisers that do not meet nutritional standards.
+State agencies (OKDHS School Nutrition Programs) may determine the frequency with which fundraising activities take place that allow the sale of food and beverage items that do not meet the nutrition standards. |

-• Accompaniments
+Accompaniments

-• Accompaniments such as cream cheese, salad dressing and butter must be included in the nutrient profile as part of the food item sold.
+Federal regulation [7 CFR Part 210.11 (k)] established the following guidelines and standards for accompaniments: · Accompaniments such as cream cheese, salad dressing and butter must be included in the nutrient profile as part of the food item sold. o This helps control the amount of calories, fat, sugar and sodium added to foods by accompaniments, which can be significant. |

 There are two methods of calculating this percentage based on the information found on the nutrition facts panel.
 Both are acceptable, though they may yield slightly different results.
 The nutrition facts panel includes total fat in two places: (1) listed as calories from fat near the top, and (2) listed in grams with the other nutrients.
-The percent of calories from fat may be calculated using either number.
+The percentage of calories from fat may be calculated using either number.

 To calculate using the calories from fat information, take the calories from fat listed on the label and divide by the total calories, then multiply by 100.
 Using the nutrition facts panel example shown here to calculate the calories from fat method, the calculation would be as follows: 50 calories ÷ 140 calories x 100 = 35.7 percent of calories from fat.